ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

 * Computing bandwidth: While servers are typically designed for heavy computation, they do contain a finite number of CPUs (and/or GPUs) that can execute a finite number of operations per second.
-If the total computing bandwidth requested by all active users exceeds the existing bandwidth, computation will slow down proportionally for everyone.
+If the total requested computing bandwidth, i.e., number of requested operations per time unit, exceeds the existing bandwidth, computation will slow down proportionally for everyone.

 * Memory space: While servers typically have a lot of memory, it is, again, a finite resource, and if the total memory requested by all active users